bthos/sp-retro-tool/README.md

 2. **Test on a Page**:
    - Go to any modern SharePoint site
    - Edit a page
-   - Add web part → Search "Retrospective Tool"
+   - Add web part → Search "RetroTool"
    - Verify the webpart loads and functions correctly

 3. **Check Browser Console**: